aws/eks-anywhere/docs/developer/pull-requests.md

 * ~~`Some code fixes for errors`~~
 * `Fix error in code`

-A good rule of thumb from Chris Beams on writing a subject is it should complete this sentence:
+A good rule from Chris Beams on writing a subject is it should complete this sentence:

 ```
 If applied, this commit will <your subject line here>